Experts

 He also worked at the International Institute for Justice and the Rule of Law, developing a “Core Course Curriculum on Succesful Investigation, Prosecution, and Adjudication of Terrorism Cases for Common and Civil Law Systems”.

-Mr Yildiz has a Bachelor degree in Criminal Justice and a Master’s Degree in Educational Sciences.
-He currently works on his PhD dissertation in Philosophy and Educational Sciences at the University of Vienna.
+Mr Yildiz has a Bachelor’s degree in Criminal Justice and a Master’s Degree in Educational Sciences.
+He is currently working on his PhD dissertation in Philosophy and Educational Sciences at the University of Vienna.

 Kutluer Karademir, PhD